top of page

 Daniel Headshots-0027.jpg

-Photo by Alison Slattery
+Photo : Alison Slattery

-Daniel’s essays and short fiction have appeared in The Guardian, The Globe and MailCatapult, Electric Literature, Literary Hub, The Rumpus, The Florida Review, TriQuarterly, The Malahat Review, Fourth Genre, Maisonneuve, filling Station, The Advocate, Best Gay Stories, as well as in numerous anthologies.
+Daniel’s essays and short fiction have appeared in The Guardian, The Globe and Mail, Catapult, Electric Literature, Literary Hub, The Rumpus, The Florida Review, TriQuarterly, The Malahat Review, Fourth Genre, Maisonneuve, filling Station, The Advocate, Xtra, as well as in numerous anthologies.
 His essay “The Glow of Electrum” was a finalist for a 2021 Canadian National Magazine Award in Personal Journalism and was named a Notable essay in The Best American Essays 2021.
-His essay "You Can't Blame Movers for Everything Broken" will be reprinted in Best Canadian Essays 2024.
-Daniel is a former columnist for Xtra Magazine.
+His essay "You Can't Blame Movers for Everything Broken" is reprinted in Best Canadian Essays 2024 and was named a Notable essay in The Best American Essays 2023.

 He is represented by Akin Akinwumi at Willenfield Literary Agency.